HL7/cql/input/pages/09-b-cqlreference.md

 CQL also supports partial datetime values.
 For example, the datetime <span class="lit">@2014-01-01T03</span> represents some instant during the hour of 3:00 on January 1st, 2014.

 Although the milliseconds are specified with a separate component, seconds and milliseconds are combined and represented as a <span class="id">Decimal</span> for the purposes of comparison, duration, and difference calculation.
 When milliseconds are <span class="kw">null</span>, they are combined as <span class="sym">.0</span>.
-In other words, if milliseconds are not specified, calculations for precisions above milliseconds should be performed as though milliseconds had been specified as <span class="lit">0</span>.
+In other words, if milliseconds are not specified, calculations for precisions above milliseconds are performed as though milliseconds had been specified as <span class="lit">0</span>.
+This is true of all comparison operations for date and time values, whether explicit (such as <span class="sym">=, !=, \<, \<=, >, >=</span>) or implicit (such as <span class="kw">same as, before, after, same or before, same or after</span>), or when comparison is performed as part of other operations such as interval <span class="kw">meets</span> and <span class="kw">overlaps</span>.

 {: #decimal-1}
 #### Decimal